Comparing sodium hydroxide electrolyte to potassium hydroxide

 The answer is a simple No no no no

-And if you do manage to obtain these very reactive metals , keep them dry and coated with oil so as to not allow a reaction with moisture. — it is explosive . – remember your high school chemistry teacher.
+And if you do manage to obtain these very reactive metals , keep them dry and coated with oil so as to not allow a reaction with moisture. — it is explosive . – remember your High school Chemistry Teacher – , I am sure he was A VERY good Man / Woman.

 Sunday, November 10, 2024